dd9jn/rfc4880bis/crypto-refresh.md

   - An octet indicating the signature version (0x04 for v4, 0x05 for v5),

-  - the signature type,
+  - The signature type,

-  - the public-key algorithm,
+  - The public-key algorithm,

-  - the hash algorithm,
+  - The hash algorithm,

-  - the hashed subpacket length,
+  - The hashed subpacket length,

-  - the hashed subpacket body,
+  - The hashed subpacket body,

   - A second version octet (0x04 for v4, 0x05 for v5)